pjjanak/chromecast-hello-world/README.md

 ## The Receiver ##

 For both the receiver and the sender app I use a little bit of [jQuery](http://jquery.com/).
-I'm just going on the assumptiong that you understand it, as well as basic HTML, CSS, and Javascript.
+I'm just going on the assumption that you understand it, as well as basic HTML, CSS, and Javascript.
 If not, you may want to start reseraching and learning those first.
 Having that base knowledge is important for being able to create useful Chromecast apps.